fission/docs.fission.io/docs/content/usage/access-secret-cfgmap-in-function.en.md

 Secret: TESTVALUE
 ```

+### Updating Secrets and ConfigMaps

+If you update the configmap or secret - the same will be updated in the function pods and newer value of configmap/secret will be used for executing functions.
+The time it takes for the change to reflect depends on the time it takes for rolling update to finish.

 {{% notice note %}}
-If the Secret or ConfigMap value is updated, the function may
-not get the updated value for some time; it may get a cached older
+In Fission version prior to 1.4, If the Secret or ConfigMap value is updated, the function will not get the updated and may get a cached older value.
-value.
 {{% /notice %}}